Lake Somerville State Park and Trailway: History

 Archaeological surveys place aboriginal hunter-gatherer groups in the area generally between ca. A.D.
 900-1800 and Caddo people after A.D.
 1400.

 The United States Army Corps of Engineers started the construction of Lake Somerville in June 1962.
 Impoundment of water commenced in January 1967.
 The lake has an 85 mi shoreline and occupies an area of 11630 acre.
 Its main purposes are flood control, municipal water supply and recreation.
-TPWD leased land along the lake in 1968 from the federal government and opened the park in 1970.
+TPWD leased land along the lake in 1969 from the federal government and opened the park in 1970.
 TPWD manages the Somerville Public Hunting Land under a license agreement and in cooperation with the Corps of Engineers.

 Nature

 Animals

-Animals in the park include white-tailed deer, fox, coyote, bobcat, North American river otter, raccoon, American alligator, rabbit, six-lined racerunners, cottonmouth and nine-banded armadillo.
+Animals in the park include white-tailed deer, fox, coyote, bobcat, North American river otter, raccoon, American alligator, rabbit, six-lined racerunner, cottonmouth and Mexican long-nosed armadillo.

 Birding is a special draw for the park.
 Killdeer, turkey vulture, black vulture, northern cardinal, common grackle northern mockingbird and blue jay are common in the park.
 Sandhill cranes, egrets, herons, white-faced ibis, American white pelican, grebes, cormorants, and a variety of ducks are documented in the wetlands.
 In the colder months, keep an eye out for wintering bald eagles and migrating osprey.

 Anglers might catch white bass, crappie, largemouth bass and catfish.

-Flora
+Plants

 Trees in the park include live oak, post oak, water oak, yaupon holly, and hickory.
 Other plants found are little bluestem and wild grape.
 In the spring bluebonnets, Indian paintbrush, pink evening primrose, phlox, and winecups bloom.
 Branched blazing star, woodland spider-lily and buttonbush show up in the summer.